mamad-hosn/mamad-hosn/README.md

 - 👋 Hi, I’m mohammad hosseini
-- 👀 I’m interested in astronuts
+- 👀 I have a keen interest in the fields of telecommunication and statistics, and their interdisciplinary applications.
+I also have a minor enthusiasm for astronomy and its related topics.
-- 🌱 I’m currently learning electerical engineering at UT
+- 🌱 I’m currently learning electerical engineering and Statistics at University of Tehran
-- 📫 How to reach me , telegram/id : @mamad_hosn
+- 📫 How to reach me , telegram/id : @mmad_hosn , Email : s.mohammad.h12@gmail.com

 <!---
 mamad-hosn/mamad-hosn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.